2023 Wild & Scenic Rivers Stewardship Partners Funding

 River Network and USFS will select projects based on criteria including:

-- Impact – Project includes stewardship activities on USFS administered Wild and Scenic Rivers (WSR) and surrounding lands and furthers the values of WSRs.
+- Impact – Project includes stewardship activities on USFS administered Wild & Scenic Rivers (WSR) and surrounding lands and furthers the values of WSRs.

-- Reach – Project increases the diversity and numbers of volunteers and community members engaged with the organization and/or with Wild and Scenic Rivers.
+- Reach – Project increases the diversity and numbers of volunteers and community members engaged with the organization and/or with WSRs.

 - Feasibility – Project has strong potential for success based on project design, leadership, and realistic budgeting.